What is Collagen Protein and Why is it so Important?

 It’s true, large amounts of collagen are found in the foods you eat everyday like chicken and beef, but consuming collagen-rich foods won’t actually increase those levels within your body.
 It’s just not possible for the body to breakdown these large proteins and reassemble the amino acids as collagen so that they can be absorbed in the body.

-That’s why collagen supplements are gaining so much popularity – studies continue to show that adding collagen into our diets can improve skin, hair and nails, promote bone healing, relieve joint pain, boost muscle mass and even promote brain health.
+That’s why collagen supplements are gaining so much popularity – studies continue to show that adding collagen into our diets can improve skin, hair, nails, and support our joints.

 Collagen can be supplemented from a handful of land (animal) and sea (marine) sources, but there are unfortunately no natural sources of vegan collagen.
 Some vitamins and minerals, like Vitamin C, are thought to help naturally boost your production of collagen, but it's still unclear to what extent – unlike collagen supplements which have proven benefits.